International Women’s Day 2025 is March 8. ‘Rights. Equality. Empowerment’ and ‘Accelerate Action’ can apply to menopausal and all employees.

 “5% of endometriosis patients are postmenopausal”.

-What if I think I am having symptoms of endometriosis after menopause?
+What if I think I have symptoms of endometriosis postmenopause or after menopause?

 In Endometriosis: Does Endometriosis Go Away After Menopause? the Office on Women’s Health, United States Department of Health and Human Services, Womenshealth.gov note: